shanethehat/magento-di/README.md

 ## Installation

 Install the module as normal.
 The implementation also requires that changes are made to public/index.php and public/app/Mage.php.
 Then run Composer.

+## Is this actually useful?

+I have no idea yet.
+It all sounds reasonable on paper, but there may be massive drawbacks, or something I've not thought of yet that makes the whole concept redundant.
+It'll be fun finding out.